We talk about consulting benchmarking a lot on this blog. And it’s for a good reason.

 That’s true for any business, but for professional services firms it’s especially important.
 Because there are little to no physical products, everything comes down to how effectively you are able to use time.
 This is often measured through an organization’s utilization performance, but in reality it is an attribute of every aspect of the business.
 From hiring a new subject matter expert to staffing a project or invoicing for your work, it’s the balance of quality and speed that drives results.

-Professional Services Utilization Benchmarks are Just the First Step
+Benchmarking for Consulting Utilization is Just the First Step

 Measuring your utilization performance is just the first step, and every services firm does this in one form or another.
 I won’t go into the best way to measure your services firm, because we cover that in great detail on this blog.
 A good starting point might be our conversation on professional services dashboards, our thoughts on measuring professional services utilization, or a dive into measuring profitability of fixed price projects.